Zillow Group Inc. (Z) Just Got Our Attention

-Zillow Group Inc. (NASDAQ:Z) went down by -2.73% from its latest closing price compared to the recent 1-year high of $208.11.
-The company’s stock price has collected -1.92% of loss in the last five trading sessions.
-Press Release reported on 08/02/21 that BEHR Paint X Zillow Release Color Palette That May Help Homeowners See More Dollar Signs
+Zillow Group Inc. (NASDAQ:Z) went down by -8.25% from its latest closing price compared to the recent 1-year high of $208.11.
+The company’s stock price has collected -4.81% of loss in the last five trading sessions.
+MarketWatch.com reported on 08/07/21 that Mortgage rates fall to lowest level in six months amid delta variant concerns

 Is It Worth Investing in Zillow Group Inc. (NASDAQ :Z) Right Now?